 Self-care is all about behaviors that enrich our health and wellness.
 After all, our health is our most important asset.
 Taking good care of ourselves is prudent.
-We cannot function properly when we not healthy and fully present.
-So, self-care is an important element we need to integrate into our routine.
+We make better decisions when we are fully present.
+Self-care is an essential element we need to integrate into our routine.
 Think of it as another form of personal preventive medicine.

-It’s important to know self-care isn’t selfish if we do it in moderation.
-The ideas here will help to create your own self-care plan.
-This will make your life less stressful and more enjoyable.
+It’s essential to know self-care isn’t selfish if we do it in moderation.
+The ideas here will help to create a self-care plan.
+It is critical during times of stress like a pandemic.
+It will help you cope better and make your life less stressful and more enjoyable.

-We’ve identified six major groups of self-care.
+We’ve identified six significant groups of self-care.
 Some of these strategies overlap.
 The ideas could fit into more than one group.
 Mix and match to create your plan.

 1. Emotional Self-Care Ideas

 Our emotions are a barometer of our thought life.
 Emotional self-care is about doing things that improve our emotional wellbeing.
 It works hand in hand with mental self-care.

 - Above all, learn to meditate and practice it every day.
 Here is a simple two-step form of meditation.
 It’s vital for emotional self-care.

 - Writing inspirational notes and Affirmations are a powerful way to boost your attitude.
 Put them on sticky notes.
 You can then place these stickers in your car, in your lunch, on a mirror, and refrigerator.
 So, in this way, you benefit twice.
 You benefit when you write them and then again when you read them.

 - Another great exercise is to read your affirmations out loud.
 And end with the phrase, “I love you.”
 Hearing these words is a way of self-healing and nurturing your soul.